London Docklands: Future developments

 In the early 21st century, redevelopment is spreading into the more suburban parts of east and southeast London, and into the parts of the counties of Kent and Essex that abut the Thames Estuary.
 See Thames Gateway and Lower Lea Valley for further information on this trend.

 Docklands series buses

 History

 The numbers of several London Buses routes are prefixed D for Docklands; all run on the north bank of the River Thames as part of the London bus network, and act as feeder buses to the DLR.
 The D network was developed in the early stages of Docklands redevelopment; it was originally much larger, but as transport rapidly improved across east London, the need for the D routes reduced.
 Today only four remain, running primarily in Tower Hamlets and briefly into Newham and Hackney.
-Stagecoach London operate route D3, D6 and D8 and Docklands Buses operate route D7.
+Stagecoach London operate routes D6, D7 and D8, and Blue Triangle operate route D3.